28th Annual Arkansas Children’s Award Dinner

 1998 Jerry Maulden

 Jerry L. Maulden was hired by Arkansas Power and Light Co. in 1965.
 He quickly rose through the ranks, serving as vice president, chief financial officer, and then treasurer.
 In 1979, he was named president and chief executive officer of Arkansas Power & Light, which was having severe financial problems at the time.
-Within five years, Arkansas Power & Light was headed in the right direction.
-Since then, it has been recognized as one of the best-managed electric utilities in the nation.
+Within five years, Arkansas Power & Light was headed in the right direction and was recognized as one of the best-managed electric utilities in the nation.

 1997 Red Hudson